gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 - [] Definition of a simple particle
 - [x] Velocity verlet-based calcuation of stepwise forces, velocities, and positions
 - [x] Modeling of spheroids with a lennard jones potential
-- [] Logging of velocity and position (and any other dynamic property) at a selectable interval
 - [] Particle in a well simulation where the box does something based on the particles being equal or less than a constant distance too close to the wall
 - [] Render spheres bouncing against each other in a prism